 Sources and Further Reading

-Supplement Label Claims: Compliance Questions for US, EU and Export Markets was reviewed against official standards, regulator pages and sector guidance.
-Always verify legal, medical, food or export decisions against the latest official text.
+Source check for Supplement Label Claims: Compliance Questions for US, EU and Export Markets: official standards, regulator pages and sector references are listed below.
+Validate final legal, medical, food or export decisions against the current primary text.